A Hot Summer Afternoon at Zoo Tampa

 A group of 4 giraffes.
 Did you know that giraffes are the tallest animals in the world?

-You also have the opportunity to participate in a giraffe feeding.
-The line is long, however, it’s a pretty neat experience to see these beautiful animals up so close.
+Like many zoos today, they offer the unique experience of giraffe feeding to the public.
+The line is always long, however, it’s a pretty neat experience to see these beautiful animals up so close.
+I’ve never done it personally but other guests seem to enjoy this experience.

 Primate World